demis001/temposeqcount/docs/source/install.rst

 #.
-Optional: Run a test dataset
+Optional: Run a test dataset (make sure the virtualenv is active, else activate it as follows)

     Anytime you run the pipeline you need to activate the pipeline first.
 If the pipeline is activated you will see
     ```(temposeqcount)``` in front of your prompt.